Dropping Domestic Violence Charges

 The prosecutor may consider the wishes of the complaining witness, but the prosecutor is the party that makes charging decisions, extends plea offers to the defendant, as well as argues during sentencing if the defendant is found guilty.

-Dropping Charges in a Criminal Action
+Dropping Charges in a Criminal Domestic Violence Case

 Since the alleged victim or complaining witness is not the party bringing the charges in a criminal case, the complaining witness cannot drop the charges.
 The prosecutor can take into consideration whether or not the complaining witness wants the case to move forward, but it will not be the sole factor in the prosecutor’s decision.